 Vetting Applicants under 18 years

 If you have a vetting applicant who is 16-18 year old, then their parent or guardian are required to complete the parent consent form.
-The parent or guardian must supply their own email address and phone number on the Under 18 Vetting Invitation NVB1 Form and not the child’s email address.
+The parent or guardian must supply their own email address and phone number on the Vetting Invitation form for Under 18’s and not the child’s email address.

 E-Vetting Frequently Asked Questions